bartonmike/drupal_trak_modules/README.md

-# drupal_user_hash
+# TRAK Custom Drupal Modules
-A simple module for drupal that creates a user hash for security uses on user signup.
+A repository created to house the custom drupal modules used in the TRAK Web Portal.